 1989 - Pacific Grove Centennial Year and Krissy Heilbron serves as Queen Topaz.
 Carol Bradley Lauderdale (Queen Topaz 1966) organizes the first year for the former Queens to be honored on the pier prior to the pageant.

 1991 - Elmarie’s great granddaughter Trisha Muench Randall serves as Queen Topaz.
 Joanie Hyler serves as Queen Mom.
 The Royal Court returns to wearing their hair up when they are in their full regalia.
 History and etiquette are also emphasized by Elmarie’s family.

 1994 - The Royal Court storyboards are introduced as a way for the Court to practice public speaking and interact with the public.
 Lena Hakim Requist is Queen Topaz 1994 and it was her idea to create the story boards.

-1998 - Royal Court trading cards are introduced and this idea came from Sue Gunter.
+1998 - Royal Court trading cards are introduced.
+This idea came from Sue Gunter.
 Erica Clay Chavez is Queen Topaz 1998.

-2000 - Candles can no longer light lanterns on the beach.
+2000 - Candles are no longer allowed to illuminate lanterns on the beach due to fire concerns.
 Jennifer Eddlemon serves as Queen Topaz.

 2003 - John Mothershead is the first Chang to have a trading card.
 He decided to print the cards himself which was a bold move.
 Alexandra Stampher serves as Queen Topaz and the logo for that year was a drawing of her wearing blue brocade.